 - J. Sandboxes shall be covered when not in use. - K. A shady area shall be provided in outdoor play areas during the months of May through September. - L. Play equipment used by children shall meet the following requirements: - 1.
 Openings above the ground or floor which allow a 3 1⁄2 inch by 6 1⁄4 inch rectangle to fit through shall also allow a nine-inch circle to fit through to prevent entrapment of a child's body or body part. - 2.
 All hooks, such as S-hooks and C-hooks, shall be properly closed and shall not be open more than 0.04 inches and less than the thickness of a dime; and - 3.
-Have no protrusions, sharp points, shearing points, or pinch points. - M. The unenclosed climbing portion of slides and climbing equipment used by toddlers and preschool children shall not be more than seven feet high and must be located over protective surfacing where outdoors and shall not be more than five feet high where indoors. - N. The maximum fall height of slides and climbing equipment installed prior to June 1, 2005, and used by toddlers, twos, and preschool children, shall be seven feet high when outdoors, and five feet high when indoors. - O. Centers may not install any slide or climbing equipment to be used by preschoolers or toddlers when the climbing portion of the equipment is more than six feet in height. - P. The maximum fall height of slides and climbing equipment installed and used by toddlers, twos, and preschoolers shall be six feet high when outdoors, and five feet high when indoors. - Q. The climbing portions of indoor slides and climbing equipment over 18 inches shall not be over bare flooring. - R. The climbing portions of indoor slides and climbing equipment 36 inches or more shall be located over protective surfacing. - S. Slides shall not have any spaces or gaps that could trap strings, clothing, body parts, etc. between the platform and the start of the slide chute. - T. Trampolines shall not be used. - U. When inflatable equipment is used, the equipment shall be assembled, maintained, and used in accordance with the manufacturer's instructions. - V. The requirements of this section shall not prohibit child day programs providing care for school-age children at a location that is currently approved by the Department of Education or recognized as a private school by the State Board of Education for school occupancy and that houses a public or private school during the school year from permitting preschool or school-age children to use outdoor play equipment and areas approved for use by students of the school during school hours.
+Have no protrusions, sharp points, shearing points, or pinch points.

+- M. The maximum fall height of slides and climbing equipment installed prior to June 1, 2005, and used by toddlers, twos, and preschool children, shall be seven feet high when outdoors, and five feet high when indoors. - N. The maximum fall height of slides and climbing equipment installed after June 1, 2005, and used by toddlers, twos, and preschool children, shall be six feet high when outdoors, and five feet when indoors. - O. The climbing portions of indoor slides and climbing equipment over 18 inches shall not be over bare flooring. - P. The climbing portions of indoor slides and climbing equipment 36 inches or more shall be located over protective surfacing. - Q. Slides shall not have any spaces or gaps that could trap strings, clothing, body parts, etc. between the platform and the start of the slide chute. - R. Trampolines shall not be used.

+- S. When inflatable equipment is used, the equipment shall be assembled, maintained, and used in accordance with the manufacturer's instructions. - T. The requirements of this section shall not prohibit child day programs providing care for preschool or school-age children at a location that is currently approved by the Department of Education or recognized as a private school by the State Board of Education for school occupancy and that houses a public or private school during the school year from permitting preschool or school-age children to use outdoor play equipment and areas approved for use by students of the school during school hours.